Daniel-191/KiwiBot/README.md

 # Kiwi Bot

-Kiwi Bot is a small Discord bot used to save audit logs.
+Kiwi Bot is a small Discord bot used to save audit logs in the supabase storage.
 It includes a few utility commands and uses rich embeds for responses.

 ## Features

-- Saves audit logs (configured in the bot code)
+- Saves audit logs to supabase storage(configured in the bot code)
 - A few utility commands (for example: `ping`)
 - Uses Discord embeds for nicer messages